bohiba/backend/README.md

 - Attends training to improve operational and safety skills.
 - Plays a key role in maintaining the company’s reputation.

----

-## Conclusion

-Each role within the system has clearly defined responsibilities and permissions to ensure the platform operates smoothly.
-By adhering to these guidelines, the platform can maintain operational efficiency and consistency while protecting sensitive data and ensuring user accountability.
 -----
 ## License
 This project is licensed under the [MIT License](LICENSE).